Join the Lab

 The Psychology Department's cross-disciplinary emphasis is reflected in my own affiliations with three programs: I am a clinical psychologist by training, but I am affiliated with Pitt's Developmental, Clinical, and Social Psychology areas.

-1. Clinical/Developmental Joint Ph.D.
+1. Clinical/Developmental Psychology Joint Ph.D.
 Program

 2. Developmental Psychology Ph.D.
 Program

-4. Individualized Joint Ph.D.
+3. Individualized Joint Ph.D.
 Program, in Developmental & Social Psychology

 A note for students who are interested in Social Psychology.

 If you are interested in an individualized cross-training Ph.D. in Developmental and Social Psychology, I recommend you apply through the Developmental program as your primary program, given the focus of my research.
 If you apply to the Social Psychology Program without mentioning the Developmental program, I will review your application, but I have never accepted a student through the Social Psychology Program who isn’t simultaneously pursuing a Ph.D. in Developmental Psychology.
-I do not have an affiliation with the Cognitive or Biological & Health programs within the Department of Psychology, but students in my lab are welcome to take courses in these areas.

 Affiliated programs and training opportunities.

 The Psychology Department has very close ties to the renowned Psychiatry Department and its affiliated hospital (Western Psychiatric Hospital, formerly known as Western Psychiatric Institute and Clinic), with many faculty having affiliations in both Psychology and Psychiatry.
-Together, the University of Pittsburgh and UPMC rank in the top ten nationally for NIH funding.

 Psychology graduate students can pursue training through the Center for the Neural Basis of Cognition (CNBC), Pitt and Carnegie Mellon's joint neuroscience research and education program.